backstage/backstage/.changeset/fifty-grapes-explode.md

 '@backstage/plugin-catalog-backend': patch
 ---

-Fix a bug in an SQL query where the AND and OR logic is incorrect.
+Fixed a bug in the `queryEntities` endpoint that was causing filtered entities to be included in cursor requests.